 Preventer medicines make the airways less sensitive, reduce redness and swelling and help to dry up mucus.
 They are the mainstay of asthma treatment because they treat the underlying cause of the symptoms.
 Preventers need to be taken every day to prevent symptoms and reduce the likelihood of asthma attacks.
-It may take two-four weeks before they reach their full effect, and occasionally up to 12 weeks.
+It may take two to four weeks before they reach their full effect.

 Why might you need a preventer medication?